epfl-ada/ada-2021-project-pyca/README.md

 [^Early-Predictions-of-Movie-Success]: https://arxiv.org/abs/1506.05382
 [^The-Power-of-Stars]: https://journals.sagepub.com/doi/10.1509/jmkg.71.4.102

-However, an important attribute in forecasting the box-office receipts has remained mostly unnoticed: what and how the movie main actors and director claim in the press.
-Not only the fame of a lead actor can influence the box office revenue, but also the his public claims might shape the audience attitudes and intentions to watch movie.
-One salient research question in our study is to examine whether the director or a main actor's quotations in the press trigger an increase in the box office revenues over time.
+However, an important attribute in forecasting the box-office receipts has remained mostly unnoticed: what and how the main film crew claim in the media coverage.
+Not only the fame of a lead actor/director can influence the box office revenue, but also the public claims from the main film crew might shape the audience attitudes and intentions to watch movie.
+One salient research question in our study is to examine whether the main film crew's quotations in the press trigger an increase in the box office revenues over time.

 We will perform various machine learning analysis using cross validation method to show what kind of characteristics in the director or a lead actor's quotation might be related to the box-office success.

 ## Introduction

 The motion pictures industry has become a roaring success that reached a all time high 42 billion U.S. dollars in the global box office in 2019[^global-box-office-revenue-per-year].
-In U.S. and Canada, the box office receipt is over 10 billion U.S. dollars between the year of 2015-2019.
+In U.S. and Canada, the box office receipt is over 10 billion U.S. dollars in the year of 2015-2019.

 ![global box office revenue per year by format](./assets/global-box-office-revenue-per-year.png)